How to train Lora models

 ugly, deformed, nsfw, disfigured

-Since we have used the phrase “Andy Lau” in the training caption, you will need it in the prompt to take effect.
+Since we have used “Andy Lau” as the triggering keyword, you will need it in the prompt for it to take effect.

 Although the LoRA is trained on the Stable Diffusion v1.5 model, it works equally well with the Realistic Vision v2 model.